Miss-Terra/Team34/game/readme.txt

 levels.js
 - defines (how the level will be displayed) and the rules determined.

+score.js
+- keep it for future score function...
+Current score function code is combined in rules.js

+textBox.js
+- load and draw text input box in score submission screen.

 timer.js
 - defines function for creating, pausing and erasing timer object.